 The first one would be a slightly more complicated syntax to describe our tests.
 We did our best to keep it as simple and straightforward as possible, but the level of boilerplate is still a bit high.

 We are relying on some dbt internal details.
 The dbt render function is not documented.
 If it changes in the future, it could break our framework.
+(We have this response from the dbt team saying that this is very unlikely to happen).

 We are always trying to improve, and there is still some space for improvements here.
 Currently, our macros are running against a BigQuery database.
 We know we need to change a few things to make them compatible with Postgres, for instance.